FFIEC Updates BSA/AML Examination Manual

 Markets are constantly evolving, so budgeting is an ongoing process.
 Work with a trusted CPA, like those at Doeren Mayhew, to help develop a reliable budget and monitor budget versus actual results on a real-time basis.
 The sooner you identify problems, the less likely you are to be blindsided by threats or miss opportunities to grow and improve performance.
 Continual monitoring allows you to take corrective actions and build a better budget for the future.

-Need help forecasting your budget, contact the CPAs and business advisors at Doeren Mayhew.
+If you need help forecasting your budget, contact the CPAs and business advisors at Doeren Mayhew today.

 This publication is distributed for informational purposes only, with the understanding that Doeren Mayhew is not rendering legal, accounting, or other professional opinions on specific facts for matters, and, accordingly, assumes no liability whatsoever in connection with its use.
 Should the reader have any questions regarding any of the news articles, it is recommended that a Doeren Mayhew representative be contacted.